Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Electrical (Electromagnetic) simulation

 Another quantity of interest is the magnetic vector potential $\vectorPotential$ that is used to compute the magnetic flux density $\magneticFieldLag$, the magnetic field $\magneticHField$ (for linear materials), and the magnetic flux linkage $\psi_i$ in each coil as presented in

 where $L_{ii}$ is the self inductance in a single coil, $L_{ij}$ is the mutual inductance between the coils and $\permanentMagneticFluxLinkage$ is the permanent magnetic flux linkage.
-The derivation of the magnetic flux linkage is discussed in detail in \cite{MonH16} where the infinite dimensional equation is discretized and solved efficiently using model order reduction.
-The reduction of the size of the model resulting from the discretization of equations described above is mandatory in our context of a digital twin to achieve real time computations and real time adaptability as required by the digital twin.
-The work done in \cite{MonH16} represents only one example how to increase the speed of the simulation.
+The derivation of the magnetic flux linkage is discussed in detail in \cite{MonH16}, where the infinite dimensional system is discretized and solved efficiently using model order reduction.
+The reduction of the model size for the model resulting from the discretization of the Maxwell equations is mandatory in the context of a digital twin, to achieve real-time computations and real-time adaptability.
+The work done in \cite{MonH16} represents an example on how to increase the speed of the simulation.